Best Things To Do In Nicaragua – Backpacking Nicaragua Travel Guide

 How to get to Nicaragua?

 Travelers looking to see the country can book or schedule flights with Skyscanner.
-You can get return ticket from United States to Nicaragua starting from $400 USD.
-Most common arrival destiantion will be Managua the capital of Nicaragua!
+You can get a return ticket from United States to Nicaragua starting from $400 USD.
+The most common arrival destination will be Managua the capital of Nicaragua!

 You can enter Nicaragua by land from Honduras and Costa Rica.